-• Demonstrate active service to his/her profession.
-This may include, but is not limited to: serving on a journal editorial board; long term, evaluated school input projects; review of books, manuscripts, or proposals for outside agencies, publishers, or organizations; active participation (and, where possible, leadership) in professional societies; and attendance at professional meetings.
+- Citations of works in professional publications. - Publications in high impact journals. - Long term, evaluated school input projects. - Review of books, manuscripts or proposals for outside agencies, publishers, or organizations. - Active participation (and, where possible, leadership) in professional societies; and attendance at professional meetings.